-- Three Panels can be displayed on the right of the MindView window. - The Workspace is the area you use to design your document.
+- Four Panels can be displayed on the right of the MindView window.
+Note that only one of these panels can be visible at a time. - The Workspace is the area you use to design your document.

 Customizing the Quick Access Toolbar